 “Thank you.
 That’s the end of the test!”

-While speaking exams can sometimes feel artificial and staged, the extended talk is actually quite similar to how you would give a presentation in real life.
-It has the same concept of structure.
+While tasks in speaking exams can sometimes feel artificial and staged, the extended talk in CPE part 3 is actually quite similar to how you would give a presentation in real life.
+It typically uses the same general concept of structure.

 Like a presentation it requires good organisation of ideas.
 In this case that means delivering a clearly logical structure with appropriate language and linking devices.
 This applies equally to both parts of Part 3, notwithstanding the much more interactive nature of the final section of the exam.